bishnulimbu/6thsemProjectLinuxGuide/README.md

 ## Contact

-For questions or feedback, please open an issue on GitHub or contact the maintainers at [your-email@example.com].
+For questions or feedback, please open an issue on GitHub or contact the maintainers at [subashlimbu987654321@gmail.com].

 ---

-### Notes
-- Replace `your-username` in the clone URL with your actual GitHub username.
-- Adjust paths (e.g., `backend/`, `frontend/`) if your project structure is different.
-- Add a `LICENSE` file to your repository if you choose the MIT License (or another license).
-- If you have specific deployment instructions (e.g., for the mobile app with Capacitor), you can add a separate section.

-Let me know if you need further modifications!